togarashimayo/togarashimayo.github.io/content/more/food-suggestions.md

 * AKD Kitchen (thank you [Jesse](https://linktr.ee/jbetteridge)!) - Local ramen chain whose miso "ajitama" ramen hits the spot.
     * This place was my original post-haircut lunch spot (as my salon is also in DT New West) before Tannenbaum/Mira OHKO'd it out of that spot, but wouldn't mind returning back to meet up with someone.
 * MunChi - The best pretzels I've had; they're crunchy on the outside yet pillowy on the inside.
-* Greens and Beans (thank you Eat New West) - Haven't tried their sandwiches, but they have an amazing soup flight.
+* Greens and Beans (thank you Eat New West) - Almost all of the soups I've had are solid, and they make a yummy shrimp salad for their sandwiches.

 #### The honourable mentions
 * Notch8's brunch buffet - It's your typical upscale brunch buffet so you know what to expect.
 But my mom's side of the family and I are huge fans of both Raluca and Adrian; they're super entertaining and Notch8 is lucky to have them as servers!